unicode-org/icu/docs/userguide/transforms/general/index.md

 input characters.
 Specifying "\[:Nonspacing Mark:\] Remove" gives a transform that removes non-spacing marks from input text.

-*As of ICU 2.0, the filter pattern must be enclosed in brackets.
+:point_right: **Note**: *As of ICU 2.0, the filter pattern must be enclosed in brackets.
 Perl-syntax patterns of the form "\\p{Lu}" cannot be used directly; instead they must be enclosed, e.g. "\[\\p{Lu}\]".*